After spending most of this year on landscapes I've been wanting to take a break and try something different.

 Milk Pan.
 9x12, oil on hemp panel.
 2018.

-The finishing touches are hard to see—a small amount of refinement to the lip of the pan and some tightening up of the nooks and crannies in the background area.
+The finishing touches are hard to see—a small amount of refinement on the form of the pan and some tightening up of the nooks and crannies in the background area.

 I decided not to work the painting further.
 It's reached a good state of completion and any adjustments are more likely to ruin it than make it better.